gapdays/gapdays2024-summer/registration.md

 on **5th&nbsp;July&nbsp;2024**.
 We may be able to support later applications depending on funds left, so please don't hesitate to ask for funding after this date.

+### Carer Fund

+For these GAP Days we have also a small pot of funding to additionally support academics with caring responsibilities.
+If you are needing to cover additional costs arising from attending GAP Days, please email us with the same information as above and please add the estimated additional costs to support attendance.

+The deadline for the carer fund is the same as for the general funding (i.e. **5th&nbsp;July&nbsp;2024**).

 ### Questions?

 <p>